-From the time that kids develop their set of baby teeth, they should be seeing the dentist to ensure proper oral health.
+When kids first develop their baby teeth, they should ideally be seeing the dentist for their oral health.
 But because children often have different levels of anxiety related to the dentist, as well as different individual needs, it takes a special area of dentistry to be able to handle them.
-As such, pediatric dentistry, as the field that works directly with these young children, must not only involve caring for a patient’s teeth, but also for the patient themselves.
-This is where dental assistants truly shine.
-Learn about why the role of the dental assistant in pediatric dentistry is vital.

 Ease Patient Stress

 The fear of the dentist’s office is a common one among many young children—primarily because they’re in an unfamiliar environment with unfamiliar people.
 The anxiety and stress associated with this fear can make it incredibly difficult for the patient to even sit still, let alone have a procedure done.

 Pediatric dental assistants need to be well-acquainted with easing the worries of children.
 Whether it’s by distracting them or showing them that the dental instruments aren’t so scary, it’s crucial that they’re comfortable enough with kids to know how to establish trust.

 Pediatric dental assistants also need to be able to explain complex dental information in ways that younger individuals can still understand.
 Their role often includes showing children diagrams of how they should be brushing their teeth and demonstrating effective methods of doing so.
 This method of education is most effective at both getting the child to understand the process of brushing their teeth and helping them remember later at home.